-The WHO aggregated preliminary knowledge about the outbreak, transmission dynamics and clinical symptoms in a recent report but stresses the necessity for more in-depth research.
-Importantly, many knowledge gaps remain regarding best possible clinical management of patients with the infection as well as prediction and prevention of severe outcomes.
+At that time, the WHO aggregated preliminary knowledge about the outbreak, transmission dynamics and clinical symptoms in a report but stressed the necessity for more in-depth research.
+Importantly, many knowledge gaps remained regarding best possible clinical management of patients with the infection as well as prediction and prevention of severe outcomes.

 For more information, go to our FAQ or contact us directly.